cr0t/lexin/README.md

 Lexin Light provides a new modern and responsive user interface to the [Lexin](http://lexin2.nada.kth.se/lexin/) dictionary service.
 You can find some [history notes](docs/HISTORY.md) about creation and first look of this application.

-Lexin Light is written as [Progressive web apps (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) and can be easily installed and used on mobile devices or on desktops.
+Lexin Light is written as [Progressive web apps (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) and can be installed and used on mobile devices or on desktops.

 ### Screenshots